AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 charity."
 "And they were followed in their turn by Georgius of Arbela, and Ebed Jesu of Soba."

-Diodore contended that God\'s mercy would punish the wicked less than their sins deserved, inasmuch as his mercy gave the good more than they deserved.
+Diodore contended that God's mercy would punish the wicked less than their sins deserved, inasmuch as his mercy gave the good more than they deserved.
 He denied that Deity would bestow immortality for the purpose of prolonging and perpetuating suffering.
-Diodore and Theodore, the first, Chrysostom\'s teacher, and the second his fellow-student, were really the pioneers in teaching Scripture by help of history, criticism and philology.[^378] They may be regarded as the forerunners of modern interpretation.
-Like so many others of the ancient writings Diodore\'s works have perished, and we have only a few quotations from them, contained in the works of others.
+Diodore and Theodore, the first, Chrysostom's teacher, and the second his fellow-student, were really the pioneers in teaching Scripture by help of history, criticism and philology.[^378] They may be regarded as the forerunners of modern interpretation.
+Like so many others of the ancient writings Diodore's works have perished, and we have only a few quotations from them, contained in the works of others.
 But we have enough to qualify him to occupy an honorable place among the Universalists of the Fourth Century.